Ever stopped to consider what happens to your visitors after they land on your site?

 HubSpot is among the few CRMs that have successfully managed to marry the two.
 Every single one of their accounts has a tab at the top-left corner that makes it easy for you to switch between marketing and sales.

-60% of CRM software out there only cover sales, while ignoring the marketing bit of it.
+60% of CRM software out there only covers sales, while ignoring the marketing bit of it.
 That means you have to get a separate marketing tool or pay extra for an add-on.

 Let’s be the first to admit that we’ve experimented with lots of these CRM tools.